grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 helper creating subchannel when invoed by the child LB policy.
 The `UpstreamTlsContext.SNI` would already be available to this provider from the parsed Cluster resource.

-##### Performance optimization
+##### Caching
 If several or all of the endpoints in a cluster have the same hostname, then the corresponding Ssl provider instances all hold the same information, and this can lead to too many unnecessary objects created when not really necessary.
-To avoid this, the LB helper will maintain a map of hostname to Ssl provider instances and reuse the same instance if the hostname to use is the same.
+To avoid this, the LB helper will maintain a map of hostname to `SslContextProviderSupplier` instancesand reuse the same instance if the hostname to use is the same.

 #### Tls handshake time changes
 In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling